i2amparis/validation-ui/README.md

 ## Installation

-To run the app locally, follow these steps (ask the developer if you are not familiar with setting up Python environments):
+To run the app locally, follow these steps:

 * Clone the repository to your computer, and cd to it: Go to where you want to download the repo, type `git clone https://github.com/i2amparis/validation-ui.git`